bclittleua/BE-Disco/music/README.md

 Allows you to play music through a Discord voice channel.
 Check out the [documentation](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html#ext-commands-cogs) for details on what cogs are and how to use them.

-*You only have to copy these files as you see them into a folder, change 1 line of code, and chmod 2 files.*
+*You only have to copy these files as you see them into a folder, change 1 line of code, and chmod 2 files!*

 # How to use
 1. Copy mbot.py, music_cog.py, & npformater.sh to same folder